-I wanted to make 6 Christmas gift tags for some special presents this year and decided to do some little shaker tags with a vintage feel.
+I wanted to make 6 shaker Christmas tags for some special presents this year and after a bit of experimentation, this is what I came up with.

 Next I took the smallest sized die from the Sizzix 8 piece Scalloped Circles die set and cut a hole in each of the tartan tags.
 I then used the two smallest sized dies to cut out 6 scalloped frames – three each from red and green 135gsm cardstock.
 I used scraps of washi tape to hold the dies in position whilst cutting them out with my Big Shot and cut them three at a time.